numbas/editor/docs/tutorials/create-exam.rst

 Create an exam
 --------------

-Once you have :ref:`created an account on the editor <signup>`, you can create your own questions and exams, as well as look at and make copies of those made by others.

 Let's create an exam using questions already in the database.

 Creating an exam using existing questions